ngxs/store/docs/README.md

 NGXS is modeled after the CQRS pattern popularly implemented in libraries like Redux and NgRx but reduces boilerplate by using modern TypeScript features such as classes and decorators.

+## 🌱 Does NGXS work with Ivy?

+Yes, it does, and very easily.
+Check out the [NGXS Ivy migration guide](https://ngxs.io/advanced/ivy-migration-guide) for details.

 ## 👋 New to NGXS?

 If you're just getting started with NGXS, I recommend you head over to the [concepts](concepts/intro.md)